hyosung11/Launch-School/Courses/journal.md

 ## 20211008 금요일

 06:41 Just finished study session with Alex and Laurent.
 I'm getting closer to taking the written assessment.

+10:11 Still studying Elaine's notes and adding to my glossary.